-- Subsection i.
-In order to appear on the election ballots, candidates and campaigns are required to attend the Nomination Convention, submit Nomination Petitions, complete the required forms, and submit them to the Elections Commission. - Subsection ii.
-Balloted Candidates need to be cleared by the Office of Student Activities to ensure that they are compliant with University Standards for student leadership positions, and therefore become certified candidates.
-Failure to meet requirements shall render the student ineligible for candidacy. - Subsection iii.
-Referenda will be certified for election if two-thirds (2/3) of the Undergraduate Senate or ten percent (10%) of the student body support it, by vote or petition, respectively. - Subsection iv.
-All candidates and campaigns assume full liability for qualification; if a campaign fails to qualify for any reason they shall be removed from the ballot and rendered ineligible for balloted candidacy. - Subsection v.
+In order to appear on the election ballots, candidates and campaigns are required to attend the Nomination Convention, submit Nomination Petitions, complete any required forms, and submit them to the Elections Commission.

+Balloted Candidates need to be cleared by the Center for Student Involvement to ensure that they are compliant with University Standards for student leadership positions, and therefore become certified candidates.
+Failure to meet requirements shall render the student ineligible for candidacy.

+Referenda will be certified for election if two-thirds (2/3) of the Undergraduate Senate or five percent (5%) of the student body support it, by vote or petition, respectively.

+All candidates and campaigns assume full liability for qualification; if a campaign fails to qualify for any reason they shall be removed from the ballot and rendered ineligible for balloted candidacy.

 The Elections Commission may make situational exceptions to established deadlines for required forms on a case-by-case basis.
-All exceptions must be impartial and fair - Subsection vi.
+All exceptions must be impartial and fair.

 Upon completion of all nomination requirements, the Elections Commission shall declare a candidate certified.
+Only certified candidates and/or campaigns shall appear on the ballot.

+The Elections Commission shall be responsible for confirming and publishing the list of certified candidates after the nomination convention.

+Subsection viii.

-Only certified candidates and/or campaigns shall appear on the ballot. - Subsection vii.
-The Elections Commission shall be responsible for confirming and publishing the list of certified candidates after the nomination convention. - Subsection viii.
-Each potential candidate for a Senate seat, School or Class Council office must obtain the unique signatures of fifty (50) eligible voters.
-Each potential candidate for an Executive Office must obtain the unique signatures of one-hundred (100) eligible voters. - Subsection ix.
-Eligible voters are defined as students within each constituency who are in good standing with the University. - Subsection x.
+Each potential candidate for an Undergraduate Council Office Position or Class/School Senate seat must obtain the unique signatures of twenty-five (25) eligible voters.
+Each potential candidate for an At-Large Senate seat must obtain the unique signatures of fifty (50) eligible voters.
+Each potential candidate for an Executive Office must obtain the unique signatures of one-hundred (100) eligible voters.

+Subsection ix.

+Eligible voters are defined as students within each constituency who are in good standing with the University.

+Subsection x.

 In order to campaign and collect signatures, students must have attended an information session.
+Signatures may be gathered in person or digitally; however, only signatures submitted digitally will be accepted by the Elections Commission.

+Subsection xi.

-Signatures may be gathered in person or digitally; however, only signatures submitted digitally will be accepted by the Elections Commission. - Subsection xi.
-To acquire signatures in residence halls, candidates and campaigns must adhere to all policies set out by Housing and Dining Programs, in addition to those contained in the Elections Policy Book. - Subsection xii.
-Signatures may be gathered by candidates, campaigns, and their campaign staff as long as prospective candidates and campaigns do not intentionally or recklessly interfere with normal university or university sponsored activities.
+To acquire signatures in residence halls, candidates and campaigns must adhere to all policies set out by Housing and Dining Programs, in addition to those contained in the Elections Policy Book.

+Subsection xii.

+Signatures may be gathered by candidates, campaigns, and their campaign staff as long as prospective candidates and campaigns do not intentionally or recklessly interfere with normal university or university sponsored activities, including, but not limited to: studying, teaching (including class sessions and office hours), research, university administration, or fire, police or emergency services.

+Subsection xiii.

+Signatures may not be gathered for any campaign by another campaign or organization not affiliated with that candidate or campaign, and signatures may not be transferred between campaigns.

+Subsection xiv.

-- including, but not limited to: studying, teaching (including class sessions and office hours), research, university administration, or fire, police or emergency services. - Subsection xiii.
-If a petition fails to meet the required number of digital signatures, is not submitted by the deadline, or fails Student Conduct verification, the candidate will be ineligible for balloted candidacy. - Subsection xiv.
-A valid petition signature must include an eligible student's first and last name, AU ID number, School, number of credit hours earned, their university e-mail, and time stamp.
+If a petition fails to meet the required number of digital signatures, is not submitted by the deadline, or fails Student Conduct verification, the candidate will be ineligible for balloted candidacy.

+Subsection xv.

+A valid petition signature must include an eligible student's first and last name, AU ID number, School, number of credit hours earned, their university email, and time stamp.

+Subsection xvi.

+Campaigns may not send emails to students unless those students have voluntarily given their email address to the campaign and consent to receiving emails.